 - Ovens vary.
 They can have hot spots, cool spots.
-You may need to rotate your loaves half way through the bake. - Place aluminum foil over the tops if they are getting to dark - Loaves are delicious and donatable regardless of a side seam crack or a divot or two
+You may need to rotate your loaves half way through the bake. - If tops are done but not the bottoms, you can remove from the tin and place the loaf directly on the rack of the oven.
+Just for 2-3 more minutes to help the bottoms brown up. - Loaves are delicious and donatable regardless of a